New chromatography software can handle more than ever

 Laura 4 also provides a means of accommodating situations where a second e-signature is required but the signatory is absent; the user can either cancel the second signature request (where the rule permits), or save it for the signatory to respond to on return.

-Copies of Laura 4 used for evaluating data away from the laboratory are available under a range of licenses, giving greater flexibility with respect to the number of users and workstations involved and dove-tailing with IT deployment strategies such as Client/Server and Citrix. our chromatography data collection and analysis system."
+Copies of Laura 4 used for evaluating data away from the laboratory are available under a range of licences, giving greater flexibility with respect to the number of users and workstations involved and dove-tailing with IT deployment strategies such as Client/Server and Citrix. our chromatography data collection and analysis system."